ioos/vocabularies/README.md

 ### Selecting Controlled Vocabularies and Terms by Category

 This section describes the categories and specific instances of controlled vocabularies IOOS currently supports.
-Brief instructions for usage are provided, including links to more detailed resources. [#Other_vocabularies_and_vocabulary-related_concepts Additional, related concepts are also used in IOOS services], some of which have also been implemented as MMI vocabularies but have not been fully endorsed and described by IOOS.
+Brief instructions for usage are provided, including links to more detailed resources.
+[Additional, related concepts are also used in IOOS services](#other-vocabularies-and-vocabulary-related-concepts), some of which have also been implemented as MMI vocabularies but have not been fully endorsed and described by IOOS.

 ### Observed Properties